nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![filedirectory](images/ug/ug_review_step2.PNG)

 **Step 3**: In this example, we will demonstrate the behaviour of the `↓ key`.
-Upon clicking the `↓ key`, the answer of the flashcard is shown.
+Upon pressing the `↓ key`, the answer of the flashcard is shown.

 ![filedirectory](images/ug/ug_review_step3.PNG)